-The most reliable way of getting a taxi in New Zealand is to book with a local service in advance, either by phoning the company directly or booking online.
-That said, taxis can be hailed in the street or found at taxi ranks, especially in larger cities.
+The most reliable way of getting a taxi in New Zealand is to book in advance with a local service, either by phoning the company directly or booking online.
+That said, taxis can be hailed off the street or found at taxi ranks, especially in larger cities.
 Government bodies such as Auckland Transport provide taxi information online.

 App-based rideshare services such as Uber and Zoomy are also active in New Zealand.
-Many expats prefer using rideshare apps as they allow for automatic credit card billing, and a greater control over their route.
+Many expats prefer using rideshare apps as they allow for automatic credit card billing, and greater control over their route.

 Ferries in New Zealand

 Owned by KiwiRail, the Interislander ferry service has three vessels that regularly travel across the Cook Strait between Wellington on the North Island and Picton on the South Island.
 An alternative service is the Bluebridge Cook Strait Ferry, which is run by Strait Shipping Limited, a privately owned company.

 The journey takes around three hours, and it's possible to transport goods that range from cars to livestock.
 Ferries offer onboard services such as WiFi, restaurants and play areas for young travellers.